openstax/rap-spike-concourse/bridge/README.md

-# Database Content Extraction Utility
+# Database Content Bridge Utility

 This application extracts content from the database to the filesystem.
 Deployed as a Docker Container for use within Concourse-CI, but can also be used as an independent command to invoke from the commandline.